juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 ADB and new partner [New Development Bank]({{< ref "new-development-bank.md" >}}) (NDB) embarked on the [India: Mumbai Metro Rail Systems Project](https://www.adb.org/projects/49469-007/main) their first cofinanced project.
 The metro rail project will ease travel for millions of commuters across Mumbai, help decongest heavily crowded suburban rail systems, and contribute to providing a modern, clean, and livable urban environment [(See related story)](./stories/improving-urban-mobility-in-mumbai/).

-The Shanghai-based NDB is a new multilateral development bank set up in 2015 by five BRICS countries to mobilize resources for development projects in BRICS, emerging economies, and developing countries.
+The Shanghai-based NDB is a new multilateral development bank set up in 2015 by five BRICS (Brazil, Russia, India, China and South Africa) countries to mobilize resources for development projects in BRICS, emerging economies, and developing countries.
 ADB and NDB signed a memorandum of understanding in July 2016.

 {{< mod-proj i="2" >}}